 The silhouette of the naval memorial, which can be seen from afar, characterizes the face of Kiels outer fjord with its tower rising 85 meters above the baltic sea.

 Heiligenhafen with its marina

 The 5-star rated harbor offers not only sailors a beautiful, maritime environment.
-Here, the boat and yacht owners find the best conditions: well-maintained sanitary facilities, sophisticated barbecue areas, all supply and disposal options, ample parking space, all service companies around the water sports in the immediate vicinity and a fantastic location between the beach and the old town.
+Here, the boat and yacht owners find the best conditions with well-maintained sanitary facilities, sophisticated barbecue areas and a very good selection of water sport activities, the harbor lies in a fantastic location between the beach and the old town.

 The Holstein gate is probably the best known and most important preserved city gate of the late middle ages in Germany.
-It was built between 1464 and 1478 by the Lübeck master builder Hinrich Helmstede in the course of a modernization of the fortifications on the site of Trave.
+It was built between 1464 and 1478 by the Lübeck master builder Hinrich Helmstede in the course of a modernization of the fortifications on the Trave city side.